markoirisarri/AiyagariModelCUDA/README.md

 #### Observations

 * For small dimensions (dima = 100, dimz = 7) both implementations attain the solution in little time.
 At this point the GPU is not under full utilization.
 * As the dimensionality increases, the performance gap between both implementations widens.
-In particular, once we reach full utilization of the GPU (dima = 10.000) we observe a relative speed-up of around x1750, with the CUDA implementation taking less than once second to perform 100 calls to the VFI while MATLAB's sequential implementation requires about 25 minutes.
+In particular, once we reach full utilization of the GPU (dima = 10.000) we observe a relative speed-up of around x1750, with the CUDA implementation taking less than one second to perform 100 calls to the VFI while MATLAB's sequential implementation requires about 25 minutes.

 In summary, CUDA provides a great opportunity to exploit the inherent parallel nature of the most common algorithms to solve DSGE models (VFI, PFI, EGM, ...).
 The obtained speed-ups can be particularly beneficial when performing tasks that require multiple evaluations of the model, such as calibration and optimal policy analysis.